-- For TX Series stacks, TippingPoint Operating System (TOS) v5.0.0 or later for the SMS to centrally manage each stack of devices, and TOS v5.0.3 or later for each security device in the stack. - For TXE Series stacks, TOS v6.0 or later for both the SMS and TPS devices. - All devices in a stack must be running the same TOS version.
+- For TX Series stacks, TippingPoint Operating System (TOS) v5.0.0 or later for the SMS to centrally manage each stack of devices, and TOS v5.0.3 or later for each security device in the stack. - For 9200TXE Series stacks, TOS v6.0 or later for both the SMS and TPS devices. - For 8600TXE Series stacks, TOS v6.3 or later for both the SMS and TPS devices. - All devices in a stack must be running the same TOS version.